<BGSOUND src="http://www.cyberphysics.co.uk/file.wav"> A Cyberphysics Page: Ultrasound Probes head

 The thickness, size and location of various soft tissue structures in relation to the origin of the ultrasound beam can be calculated at any point in time using an 'echo technique'.
 This is called ultrasound scanning.

-An ultrasound scanning system comprises of probes, a scan convertor and a monitor.
-The scan convertor enables the operator to set the frequency and beam spread.
+An ultrasound scanning system comprises of probes, a scan converter and a monitor.
+The scan converter enables the operator to set the frequency and beam spread.
 Focusing and aperture control technology are often employed to narrow the beam along it's entire path to achieve maximum right-and-left (lateral) resolution.
-The convertor also often allows for the output to be colour coded etc. Nowadays there are some very sophisticated systems that can be purchased by a hospital.
+The converter also often allows for the output to be colour coded etc. Nowadays there are some very sophisticated systems that can be purchased by a hospital.

 For physics medical option examination revision you have to concentrate on the probe itself and the interpretation of scan data.